French Air and Space Force: Interwar period

 Military aeronautics was established as a "special arm" by the law of 8 December 1922.
 It remained under the auspices of the French Army.
 It was not until 2 July 1934, that the "special arm" became an independent service and was totally independent.

 The initial air arm was the cradle of French military parachuting, responsible for the first formation of the Air Infantry Groups (Groupements de l'Infanterie de l'Air) in the 1930s, out of which the Air Parachute Commandos (commandos parachutistes de l'air) descended.

 The French Air Force maintained a continuous presence across the French colonial empire, particularly from the 1920s to 1943.

-World War II
+Second World War

-The French Air Force played an important role in WWII, most notably during the Battle of France in 1940.
+The French Air Force played an important role in the war, most notably during the Battle of France in 1940.
 The Vichy French Air Force had later a significant presence in the French Levant.

 The engagement of the Free French Air Forces from 1940 to 1943, and then the engagement of the aviators of the French Liberation Army, were also important episodes in the history of the French Air Force.
 The sacrifices of Commandant René Mouchotte and Lieutenant Marcel Beau illustrated their devotion.